luizbgomide/EclipsePhase2e-ptbr/src/07/01-beyond-death.md

 Morphs are commodities and markers of social status.
 They are one of the few resources that remain scarce, even in autonomist areas.

 Biological bodies (biomorphs) are most in demand due to familiarity, but time-intensive to grow, so they are expensive and hard to acquire.
-Many of those in circulation were people's original bodies, including _splicers_, simply genefixed against hereditary diseases, and unmodified _flats_.
+Many of those in circulation were people’s original bodies, including _splicers_, simply genefixed against hereditary diseases, and unmodified _flats_.
 Countless custom-made, genetically modified, and more expensive models are available, all equipped with biomods that enable faster healing, less sleep, limb regeneration, ambidexterity, and immunity to many diseases, aging, and the effects of microgravity.
 These are often enhanced with bioware, nanoware, or cybernetics.

 _Pods_ are mostly biological, but vat-grown in pieces then assembled together, dependent upon cybernetics and a cybernetic brain.
 Pods were originally designed for artificial limited intelligences (ALIs) to work as servants, as they were more aesthetically pleasing than robotic shells.
 The limited availability and high cost of biomorphs today has forced many transhumans to use pods, even though they still carry a shadow of being déclassé.